-Dear :
+Dear

-The privacy and security of the personal information we maintain is of the utmost importance to Corvias Group LLC ("Corvias").
-We are writing with important information regarding a recent security incident.
-We want to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.
+CCM Health writes to inform you of a network security incident involving some of your individual personal and/or health information.
+CCM Health provides health services through public hospitals and healthcare facilities, which requires access to certain personal and/or health information.
+The privacy and security of the information we maintain is of the utmost importance to CCM Health.
+We wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your personal information.